Azrielx86/Azrielx86/README.md

 # Hi!
 I'm Edgar

-I'm a Computer Engineering student at the Faculty of Engineering (UNAM) __(72.39%)__.
+I'm a Computer Engineering student at the Faculty of Engineering (UNAM) __(75.34%)__.
 Currently I'm in the eighth semester of university.

 I'm interested in desktop/mobile apps, web, and computer graphics development.

-Trying to learn OpenGL and Vulkan... :skull:

 ## Skills